mikeisfree/bsky-movie-guesser/memory-bank/projectbrief.md

 - Run continuously and autonomously
 - Respect BlueSky's 300 character post limit

+### Frontend Requirements (New)

+- Provide admin interface for tournament management
+- Display public statistics and leaderboards
+- Allow CRUD operations for trivia questions
+- Show real-time game status and player rankings
+- Connect to the existing SQLite database
+- Support responsive design for mobile and desktop

 ## Future Expansion

-- Player scorecards and statistics tracking
+- Advanced player scorecards and statistics tracking
-- Tournament functionality with scheduled rounds
+- Full tournament functionality with scheduled rounds
-- Web interface for leaderboards and game statistics
+- Enhanced web interface with user accounts
+- Additional question sources and categories
+- API-based integration with other services